Bank of England: Banknote issues

 At the start of the First World War, the Currency and Bank Notes Act 1914 was passed, which granted temporary powers to HM Treasury for issuing banknotes to the values of £1 and 10/- (ten shillings).
 Treasury notes had full legal tender status and were not convertible into gold through the bank; they replaced the gold coin in circulation to prevent a run on sterling and to enable raw material purchases for armament production.
 These notes featured an image of King George V (Bank of England notes did not begin to display an image of the monarch until 1960).
 The wording on each note was:

 Treasury notes were issued until 1928 when the Currency and Bank Notes Act 1928 returned note-issuing powers to the banks.
 The Bank of England issued notes for ten shillings and one pound for the first time on 22 November 1928.

 During the Second World War, the German Operation Bernhard attempted to counterfeit denominations between £5 and £50, producing 500,000 notes each month in 1943.
 The original plan was to parachute the money into the UK in an attempt to destabilise the British economy, but it was found more useful to use the notes to pay German agents operating throughout Europe.
 Although most fell into Allied hands at the end of the war, forgeries frequently appeared for years afterward, which led banknote denominations above £5 to be removed from circulation.

 In 2006, over £53 million in banknotes belonging to the bank was stolen from a depot in Tonbridge, Kent.

+In 1917 the bank had moved its printing operation into St Luke's Printing Works, a former hospital; in 1958 it moved out to Debden.
 Modern banknotes are printed by contract with De La Rue Currency in Loughton, Essex.